JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 [//]: # (Internal note.
 Do not delete.
 "Installing and Configuring the TeamCity Serverd172e906.txt")

-* If there is no \<[TeamCity Home](teamcity-home-directory.md)\>\jre directory present, set `JRE_HOME` or `JAVA_HOME` environment variables to be available for the process launching the TeamCity server (setting global OS environment variables and system restart is recommended).
-The variables should point to the home directory of the installed JRE or JVM (Java SDK) respectively and if both are present, the installed `JRE` will be used.
+* If you use a different Java version, specified via an environment variable (`TEAMCITY_JRE`, `JRE_HOME`, or `JAVA_HOME`), make sure it is available for the process launching the TeamCity server (it is recommended to set a global OS environment variable and restart the system).
+The variable should point to the home directory of the installed JRE or JVM (Java SDK) respectively.
 * If you use the `.war` distribution, Java update depends on the application server used.
 Refer to the manual of your application server.

 ### Using 64 bit Java to Run TeamCity Server